0x09/resdet/doc/libresdet.md

 Read an image using whatever image loaders the library was built with.

 * filename - Path of the image, or "-" for standard input.
 * mimetype - Optional MIME type of the image, for choosing an image reader.
-If NULL the file's extension will be used.
+If `NULL` the file's extension will be used.
 * image - Out parameter containing the floating point grayscale image data, normalized to a range of 0-1.
-Multiple images (i.e. y4m, gif) are simply contiguous such that image 2 begins at the address of image + width * height.
+Multiple images (i.e. y4m, gif) are simply contiguous such that image 2 begins at the address of `image + width * height`.
 Allocated by the library, must be freed by caller.
 * nimages - Out parameter containing the number of images returned.

 ## Detection Functions